tipusultan13/Complete-Historical-Cryptocurrency/README.md

 3. What are the volatilities between each currency?
 (Difference between High and Low)
 4. Provide some insights about the trading volume of different cryptocurrencies
 5. Which cryptocurrencies are the top-performing cryptocurrencies?
-6. Is there any correlation between different cryptocurrencies?

 ## 5. Findings
 ### 1. What are the cryptocurrencies do the list has?